Tak783/healthmax/README.md

 ### 🤝 Assumptions

 1. The metric system is used over the imperial system.
 In production, both should be supported
-2. Assumes the UI/UX is intended to be close to production-grade within a reasonable timeframe
+2. Assumes the UI/UX is intended to be close to production-grade within a reasonable timeframe (bar accessibility, localisation)
-3. Happy path only — assumed sufficient for the challenge (sad paths can be added later i.e. skip quiz step)
+3. Happy path only — assumed sufficient for the challenge (sad paths can be added later i.e. skip quiz step, open in previous state/step)
-4. Retry queues for API persistence were omitted — can be added later if needed
+4. Retry queues and failed API request persistence were omitted — can be added later if needed
 5. Mock layer is not needed as a HealthKit was used immediatley

 ### 🎨 Approach: Design Process